 Frozen Mango Cream

-One of the most popular desserts here in Brazil is a frozen dessert using sweetened condensed milk and UHT creme.
-It works on a one to one ratio.
-One box or can of sweetened condensed milk to one of cream.
-This can have a cookie crust or not.
+A popular frozen dessert here in Brazil uses sweetened condensed milk and UHT creme.
+It works on a one to one ratio, one box or can of sweetened condensed milk to one of cream.

-A love of Nestle condensed milk and other products started in WWII when there was a scarcity of available food.
-The company used that time to gain a stronghold in the country and now many of the recipes made popular at that time are still made today.
+A love of Nestle condensed milk and other products started in WWII when available food was scarce.
+Nestle, became popular in the country and many of the recipes, are still loved today.

 I have also made mango ice cream, although, for me, it didn't turn out well.
-Whipping cream or cream with a fat ratio of 30% was needed and I didn't have that.
+Cream, with a fat ratio of 30%, is needed and I can't buy that here.
 Plus it should have been stirred more frequently to break up ice crystals.

 Although this article highlights different ways to utilize mangoes, use it as a guideline for whatever fruit you have a surplus of.
 Most can be made into similar recipes whether you have plums, apples, cherries or peaches.
 It's a matter of adjusting the sweetness levels for your fruit.

 What is your favorite dish to make if you have a surplus of fruit?

 Questions & Answers